-The first public sign of Tice’s condition appeared in a YouTube video posted on September 26, 2012.
-In the 47-second clip, a group of turbaned men shout “Allahu akbar” (God is great) and push Tice to his knees.
+Tice appeared in a YouTube video posted on September 26, 2012.
+In the 47-second clip, a group of turbaned men shout “Allahu Akbar” (God is great) and push Tice to his knees.
 Several analysts and news reports suggested that the scenes in the video were staged, and that the segment had been shot to promote a view that Islamic extremist groups were behind the unrest in Syria.

-The Tice family said in a statement on their website on May 30, 2013, that they have not had any contact with Austin or his captors and “do not know with certainty who is holding him captive.”
+The Tice family said in a statement on their website on May 30, 2013, that they had not had any contact with Tice or his captors and “do not know with certainty who is holding him captive.”